peter-sharp/notable-to-folders/README.md

 ## Features

-- **Drag & Drop Interface**: Simply drag your Notable markdown files into the browser
+- **Drag & Drop Interface**: Simply drag your Notable markdown files or ZIP archives into the browser
+- **ZIP File Support**: Upload ZIP archives containing multiple markdown files for batch processing
 - **Tag-based Organization**: Automatically organizes files into folders based on their YAML frontmatter tags
 - **Multi-tag Support**: Files with multiple tags get placed in the primary tag folder with reference links in other tag folders
 - **Cross-references**: Creates both Windows shortcuts (.url files) and markdown link files for multi-tagged notes